 Look for the signs of springtail infestations in places where mold or mildew are present.
 Underneath the kitchen or bathroom, sinks are a good place to start.
 Take everything out of the cabinet and search the drainpipes.
 If there are any leaks, this could be attracting the bugs.
 Allow these areas to dry out to cause a deterrent to the bugs.

 The next place to inspect is the basement (if your home has one).
 A basement can be very damp and the ideal place to house springtails.
-One method to aid you in how to get rid of springtails is to put a waterproofing compound on the walls of the basement.
+One method to aid you in how to get rid of these basement bugs is to put a waterproofing compound on the walls of the basement.
 Also, you can set up a dehumidifier.
 These are all things to do to deter springtails by removing dampness in a basement.

 There are some of the measures one can take to end an infestation of springtails.
 But the best option is to call a licensed pest control company to learn how to get rid of springtails.